HassenMaamri/Finding-Lane-Lines/README.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 6 steps.
-First, I converted the images to grayscale, then I applied Gaussian smoothing Module, after that I used Canny Edge Detection Module and selected the region of interest and finally I applied Hough Tranform line detection and combined images.
+### 1. Pipeline Description

+This pipeline consisted of 6 steps:
+* Converting the images to grayscale
+* Applying Gaussian smoothing Module
+* Using Canny Edge Detection Module
+* Selecting the region of interest
+* Applying Hough Tranform line detection
+* Combining images.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by getting the lines' slopes